AkshayRGhatge/Learn-React/README.md

 22. Router-dom Outlet: properties use for rendering dynamic page in the react, for instance Home , footer remain static but between the Header and Footer component we have outlet, that is dynamic
 23. Router-dom createBrowserRouter is use to create router, method takes an array.
 24. loader: use to make the call before going to the page for instance, making an api call on move hover it will retrieve the data and cache it
+25. Context API: Chaining of props from component to component (prop drilling) we can use Context API Part 1:
+    Create context (React.createContext()) store in the variable and export it - JS file Part 2:
+    Create provider - JSX file